denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 [^35]: Staff, Description of a Relay Calculator, 30.

-[^36]: Staff, Description of a Magnetic Drum Calculator, 1.

 [^37]: Turing, "Computing Machinery and Intelligence," 444.

 [^38]: Staff, Description of a Magnetic Drum Calculator, 34-35.

 [^39]: Staff, Description of a Magnetic Drum Calculator, 35 & 143-88.

-[^40]: Epstein and Innes, “Electrographic Printer,” 1.

-[^41]: Epstein and Innes, “Electrographic Printer,” 2.

 [^42]: Eisenberg, “Word Processing.”